to my kitchen!

 Food is your best medicine or primary source of disease

 80% of chronic diseases present in America are now predicated on how, what and when we eat.
 When it comes to creating a sustainable pattern of eating, we are failing.
 Depleting our land, pillaging the goodwill of farmers, overeating and under-nourishing are now the norm.
 As a culture we have been fed incorrect information and moved away from our innate capacity to know what is best for our body.
 So, the question remains, where can we go to get the “right information”?

 I believe that now is the time to invest in your health and the health of the planet by making a change to plant forward eating.
 You will find a wide array of resources for you on this site to support this journey.
 From recipes to setting up your plant based kitchen, I have you covered.

 Join the Luminous Food's Facebook group while it is still free to access free classes and up to date content.

 Join the Luminous Food's Facebook group while it is still free.
 This is a place to hear about new recipes, health ideas and plant-based nutritional content.

 Not on Facebook?
-Join the email list to learn about updates and upcoming classes.
+Join the email list to get the ebook and hear about upcoming classes.